FBT plays gaming’s Plan Nine from Outer Space

 And then there’s the logic of it; how can the mayor argue Brody's dad was wrong about sharks?
 And, one did just kill someone then mount an escape from Seaworld.
 And as the shark, we’re given very specific missions - by who?
 And doesn't it seem odd the Shark has a clear motive to stop the industrialist?
 How does Jaws have intimate knowledge of the Industrialist’s properties and their weak spots?!
 At one point we enter a semi-submerged factory full of mashers - where a Colossal Squid lives.

-Okay, but the madness isn’t confined to just the set-pieces or the weird narrative, it's the shark’s problem-solving abilities; Jaws has Mensa-level problem solving abilities that you can’t anticipate.
+Okay, but the madness isn’t confined to just the set-pieces or the weird narrative, it's the shark’s problem-solving abilities; Jaws has Mensa-level intellect that you can’t anticipate.
 An early Jaws-faithful mission is attacking a beach party at night, but first Jaws must get past an electric fence.
 I kept ramming it and getting shocked until I spotted a plug and pulled it - the shark is literally smarter than I am.

 While some aspects are more Deep Blue Sea than Jaws, the franchise has pushed the limits of believability; the novelisation of Jaws the Revenge implies that shark was the offspring of the Jaws 2 shark which gave birth as it was electrocuted, imbuing Jnr with intelligence, hence it’s revenge against the Brody family for killing Mum before it joined forces with a ‘Voodoo witch doctor’ who Brody had slighted; and that seems more believable than Jaws Unleashed.
 I wondered if the devs, Appaloosa, had ever seen a shark but they were best known for the Ecco The Dolphin series, where a dolphin travelled through time, explored Atlantis and defeated aliens - a shark using torpedoes to sink an oil refinery doesn’t seem so odd now.

-JU has bitten off more than it can chew - crap controls, samey missions, idiotic plot, cheap cutscenes, bad AI, empty world, low-level graphics, cringey dialogue and every NPC has the same two lines of dialogue; even when they’re completely safe they’re yelling ‘where is it/I don’t want to die!’ - it’s a cheap game, but until Maneater hits the sales, it’s the only time I’m gonna freeroam as a shark, and Maneater isn't Jaws; being Bruce goes a long way.
+JU has bitten off more than it can chew - crap controls, samey missions, idiotic plot, basic cutscenes, bad AI, empty world, low-level graphics, cringey dialogue and every NPC has the same two lines of dialogue; even when they’re completely safe they’re yelling ‘where is it/I don’t want to die!’ - it’s a cheap game, but until Maneater hits the sales, it’s the only time I’m gonna freeroam as a shark, and Maneater isn't Jaws; being Bruce goes a long way.
 And nothing beats hearing the Jaws theme and realising it’s meant for you.
 I’ll take what I can get.

 JU is rightfully known as one of the worst games of all time.
 And I loved it.
 There are some really nice touches, like your eyes roll over white when attacking, and it’s taken the time to homage the movies including nods to the cast and crew behind them.
 It’s as insane as it is unplayable, but I’m a goddamn shark FFS, stop complaining.
 Just pack your Dramamine.